reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-KafkaAdmin bean is responsible for creating new topics in our broker. **With Spring Boot KafkaAdmin bean is automatically registered, so no need to register explicitly.**
+The `KafkaAdmin` bean is responsible for creating new topics in our broker. **With Spring Boot `KafkaAdmin` bean is automatically registered.**

-We can add a `NewTopic` `@Bean` for each topic to the application context.
-We can make use of `TopicBuilder` to create these beans.
-KafkaAdmin also increases the number of partitions if it is found that an existing topic has fewer partitions than `NewTopic.numPartitions`.
+We can add a `NewTopic` bean for each topic to the application context.
+We can make use of `TopicBuilder` to create these beans. `KafkaAdmin` also increases the number of partitions if it is found that an existing topic has fewer partitions than `NewTopic.numPartitions`.

 For our example we'll be creating 5 topics '`reflectoring-1`', '`reflectoring-2`', '`reflectoring-3`', '`reflectoring-user`' and '`reflectoring-others`' as shown above.

 ## Sending Records

+After having set up everything, let's have a look at how to send records to Kafka.

 ### Using Kafka Template

-As said earlier while explaining [producer config](#using-java-configuration), `KafkaTemplate` provides convenient methods to send records to topics.
+`KafkaTemplate` provides convenient methods to send records to topics:

 ```java
 @Component